ProsperWorks/copper-sdk/docs/CONFIGURATION.md

 config `refreshOnContextUpdate: true`, so we will refresh for you every time when the app changes route/context.

 #### voip
-By turning `voip: true`, all the phone number in prosperworks becomes clickable.
+By turning `voip: true`, all the phone number in copper becomes clickable.
 When user click it, you will be able to subscribe a event called `phoneNumberClicked`. e.g.
 ```javascript
 sdk.on('phoneNumberClicked', function ({ number }) {